thecredibleway/thecredibleway-com/docs/bible/credibility/prophecies-fulfilled.md

 Ancient texts like the Dead Sea Scrolls confirm these prophecies existed long before Jesus.

-Mathematical probability shows that these fulfillments could not have happened by chance.
+Mathematical probability shows that these fulfilments could not have happened by chance.

 **If these things are true - and the evidence says they are - then the Bible is more than a human book - it is a divine revelation!**